DOT Customer Service

 Street and Sidewalk Construction Problems

-Use 311 Online to report problems involving construction work on a sidewalk, roadway or highway.
-Report a sidewalk blocked by construction Report other street and sidewalk problems
+Use NYC311 to report problems involving construction work on a sidewalk, roadway or highway.
+Report a sidewalk blocked by construction to NYC311 Report other street and sidewalk problems to NYC311

 Improper Newsracks

 Newsracks must comply with the law regulating their placement on City sidewalks.
 Newracks must also be maintained in a clean and neat condition.
-Complain about a newsrack
+Report a problem with a sidewalk newsrack to NYC311

 Illegal Sidewalk ATMs

 Placing an ATM on a public sidewalk is not permitted in New York City.
-If an ATM is placed on a public sidewalk, DOT will serve the property owner an Encroachment Notice, which requires the owner to remove the ATM within 30 days.
-Report an ATM on a public sidewalk, or call 311
+If an ATM is placed on a public sidewalk, NYC DOT will serve the property owner an Encroachment Notice, which requires the owner to remove the ATM within 30 days.
+Report an ATM on a public sidewalk to NYC311, or call 311

 Request a Permit or Service